 Early Diagnosis Campaign

-ALK Positive UK, EGFR Positive UK and the Ruth Strauss Foundation have jointly developed a campaign urging GPs and other primary health care professionals to act on lung cancer symptoms regardless of a person's smoking history.
+ALK Positive UK, EGFR Positive UK and the Ruth Strauss Foundation have jointly developed an award-winning campaign urging GPs and other primary health care professionals to act on lung cancer symptoms regardless of a person's smoking history.

 Lung cancer in never-smokers is the eighth most common cause of lung-related deaths with more deaths than ovarian cancer, cervical cancer or leukaemia.